Sarah Coakley: Major themes

 Coakley works within the fields of systematic theology and philosophy of religion, along with interdisciplinary work on natural theology with scholars from the fields of biology and mathematics.
 She writes on Christology, particularly themes around the identity of Christ and apophaticism.
 Coakley publishes on theology of the body and mystical theology, particularly looking at feminism and postmodern secular culture from this perspective.
 She is a scholar of Gregory of Nyssa and patristic theology.
 Most recently, Coakley has been working on a series of systematic theology texts she calls théologie totale, which began with God, Sexuality and the Self published in 2013.

 Personal life

 Coakley's father, F. Robert Furber, was a lawyer, and her mother, Anne Furber, was a teacher.
 In 1975, Coakley married James F. Coakley, a Syriac scholar and fine printer.
-They have two daughters, Edith Coakley Stowe and Agnes Coakley Cox, who are a lawyer and a classical singer.
+They have two daughters, Edith Coakley Stowe and Agnes Coakley Cox, who are respectively a lawyer and a classical singer.
+They attended the Buckingham, Browne and Nichols School.
 Her mother, Anne Furber, died in July 2015.
 Her father, the London lawyer F. Robert Furber, died in June 2016.
+One of her brothers was a legal advisor to the Duchy of Cornwall and clubman.
+Her other brother is a barrister.